 - any professional work experience that requires specialized knowledge, education, or advanced skills such as higher-level judgment or business skills, including leadership and teamwork, business communications, critical thinking and problem solving, time management, professional judgment, analytical skills, and adaptability.

 Summing up, as far as eligibility for the CFA exam goes, the following 5 scenarios make you eligible to register for your level 1 CFA exam:

 - You are an undergraduate student with no more than 23 months until graduation.
-You must earn your bachelor's degree (or equivalent) in time for your level 2 CFA exam (you can register for your level 2 exam before you graduate but you need to have your degree before you take your level 2 exam).
+You must be within 11 months of graduation to sit for your level 2 CFA exam and you must earn your bachelor's degree (or equivalent) in time for your level 3 CFA exam.

 - You have your bachelor’s (or equivalent) degree (doesn’t matter whether you go to a graduate school now, later, or never).

 - You are in an undergraduate school and have already gained some professional work experience and your education + work experience is 4,000 hours (work and education cannot overlap, a year of higher education equals 1,000 hours).

 - You were in an undergraduate school but you left it for professional work and your education + work experience is 4,000 hours (work and education cannot overlap, a year of higher education equals 1,000 hours).

 - You have no degree but you worked professionally for 4,000 hours in whatever field (hours accrued over a minimum of three sequential years), which is a possible scenario but most likely a theoretical one for CFA candidates.

 The no-brainer criterion that makes you eligible for the CFA exam is having a bachelor's degree.
 When you have your degree, you can surely register for the exam and take it whenever it suits you.
 If you're not sure whether your degree is equivalent to a bachelor’s degree, contact CFA Institute for an opinion.